Skip to contents

 Details

-• Coordinates are queried in chunks of 25,000 to avoid overloading the OBIS web service.
+• Queries are processed in batches to avoid overloading the remote service.

 • The function has been modified from the obistools package (Provoost and Bosch, 2024).